How to Prepare for a Forward Deployed Engineer Interview

 How long does it take to prepare for an FDE interview?

-Most working engineers do well with a focused 6–8 week plan of short daily sessions across coding, SQL, systems and deployment, applied AI, and case practice — rather than cramming one area.
+Most working engineers do well with a focused 6 to 8 week plan of short daily sessions across coding, SQL, systems and deployment, applied AI, and case practice, rather than cramming one area.

 What should I study for a Forward Deployed Engineer interview?